Doctoral Degree Regulations

 Responsible Conduct of Research

 All PhD students at Duke University are required to complete a series of training sessions in the Responsible Conduct of Research (RCR).
-These sessions consist of two components: the first is an orientation workshop given at the beginning of each academic year for all new incoming students.
+These sessions consist of two components: the first is an RCR orientation provided at the beginning of each academic year for all new incoming students.
 All students in the biomedical sciences will attend a general introductory workshop provided by the School of Medicine; students in the humanities and social sciences will attend a similar introductory workshop provided by The Graduate School, as will students in non-medical biological sciences, physical sciences, and engineering programs.
 All PhD students will subsequently attend a mandatory minimum number of RCR forums or other approved training experiences (including workshops and courses) scheduled throughout the academic year on individual topics related to RCR.
 The number and content, as well as the semester’s schedule of such forums, courses, or workshops, will be published at the beginning of each semester on The Graduate School website.

 Milestone Examination Committee